argonautproject/questionnaire/source/pages/_includes/example-aq-initiate.md

           "http://fhir.org/guides/argonaut-questionnaire/StructureDefinition/argo-questionnaire"
         ]
       },
-      //the 'url' element identifies the adaptive questionnaire - the set of questions for a particular adaptive questionnaire
+      //COMMENT - the 'url' element identifies the adaptive questionnaire - the set of questions for a particular adaptive questionnaire
       "url": "http://fhir.org/guides/argonaut-questionnaire/Questionnaire/questionnaire-example-adaptive-sampler",
       "title": "Argonaut Questionnaire Sampler",
       "status": "draft",
-      ...
+      ...[snipped for brevity]....
       //add first item group which is a display only not a questions "item": [
       {